 Most people have probably heard of the gut-brain axis, or as we like to call it the ‘belly-brain’ connection.
 It’s a hot topic and more and more evidence continues to emerge about it, but have you ever wondered what it actually is?
 Well, look no further because we’re going to give you the down-low on the belly brain connection and cover everything you need to know!

 It’s becoming increasingly evident that our gut health plays a fundamental role in the regulation of much more than we think.
 Studies now show that it can impact both our conscious and unconscious behaviour and brain function.
 The belly-brain axis is a bidirectional or a two-way communication pathway.
 This means that the digestive system and the brain are connected and communicate with each other, both physically and biochemically, the physical connection between the two organs is the vagus nerve.

-This complex signaling network is made up of neurons, hormones, immune cells, and microbial molecules, all of which work together to keep the communication between the brain and belly streamlined.
+This complex signalling network is made up of neurons, hormones, immune cells, and microbial molecules, all of which work together to keep the communication between the brain and belly streamlined.
 The gut and brain are constantly communicating and influencing each other, they rely on each other to work together in order to keep us both healthy and happy.

 The nervous system

 In order to fully understand the link between the gut and the brain, we need to delve a little deeper into how this connection works as part of a bigger picture within the body.
 It’ll be helpful to understand what the nervous system is made up of, how it works, and why it’s important!